 As a school we aim to do this through regular check in and check out circles.
 These happen at the beginning and end of each day in classes and give all children an opportunity to be heard.
 Children are asked to measure their well being on a scale of 1 to 5 with 1 being very low and 5 being high.
 In order for there to be full engagement in learning children have to have good well being [3 or above].
 If a child has lower well-being they will be given the chance for talk time to share any worries, problems or barriers to their learning.
 On occasion, teachers may also take the opportunity for a check up circle after lunch.

 Through circle time children build stronger connections and relationships with their peers and with the school as a wider community.
 People with strong links and relationships are less likely to hurt or upset others and if they do they want to put things right again more quickly.

-At times people make mistakes that take more to put right but the principles of restorative justice still play a large role with both parties being able to put forward their views and feelings.
-They are then encouraged to put things right and have a say in the consequences fitting for the action.
+At times, children make mistakes that take more to put right but the principles of Restorative Practice still play a large role with all those involved being able to put forward their views and feelings.
+Children are then encouraged to put things right and discuss the next steps forward.

 When an incident occurs children will be asked the same questions: